-You must have seen many splash photography these days.
+You must have seen many water splash photography these days.
 Today Shashank is giving you in depth tutorial and how to on making and post processing water splash photography.

 The Setup :